FLUIDKNOWLEDGE - PROJECT OVERVIEW

 PREPARING THE DIVE

-This part of the project will include a first collection of key documents, complemented by reflections on ocean science and science policy in popular science magazines and major newspapers.
-We will organise a 3-day conceptual workshop, and two intensive ethnographic sessions in the form of a two-day conference with key representatives of marine institutes in Europe.
+This part of the project includes a first collection of key documents, complemented by reflections on ocean science and science policy in popular science magazines and major newspapers.
+We will organise a 3-day conceptual workshop, and a two-day conference with key representatives of marine institutes in Europe.

 We will develop an historical epistemology of ocean science by way of network analysis of the networks of actors and institutions which were involved in the development of the field in the past three decades as well as a historiography of the field, thereby connecting epistemic and organisational trends.